Jane616/CS3012-Software-Engineering/README.md

 LCA_DAG.java and LCA_DAGTest.java is created in a new branch (DAG) to solve Development Task 2, and LCA_DAG.java is modified from the original LCA.java, details are as below.
 Commits to implement and test LCA for DAG are then performed on the new DAG branch, while a few commits are made in the master branch for LCA.java.

 The DAG branch is then merged with the master branch after the DAG implementation is finished.
+The DAG branch is not deleted, as the commits made in DAG can be viewed seperately.

 # Development Task 1